-So, if you want to learn how to create this type of agreement document, then here are the following pieces of information that it should contain:
+So, if you want to learn how to create this type of agreement template in Apple Pages document, then here are the following pieces of information that it should contain:

 When an employee who is all set to leave the company has possession of any property that the company owns, then naturally it should be stated in the exit agreement that all company property in the employee’s possession must be returned upon simple termination.

-Tip: Before you start collecting whatever company property you need to have returned, it’s best that you have a checklist of all the things that he is in possession of the existing employee.
+Tip: Before you start collecting whatever company property you need to have returned, you should have a checklist of all the things that he owns the existing employee.
 By having this sample checklist, you can make sure that you don’t miss out on anything important such as building keys, company laptops, cellphones, or even important documents that contain sensitive information about the company.

-Employees in certain companies think that they’ve entered and learned about the business long enough where they think they finally have the knowledge to start their own similar business.
+Employees in certain companies think that they’ve entered and learned about the business long enough where they think they finally know to start their own similar business.
 A lot of employers fear that these people could potentially take away their customers and sees these people as future competition.
 And, this brings us to the non-compete agreement.

 Employee exit agreements are there to legally oblige an employee to the terms of how he/she will exit the company.
 Everything that’s stated in the agreement document is legally binding within the court of law.
 This means should the employee break any of them, the appropriate lawsuit will be filed by the company against the exiting employee.
 This will make the employee understand that he/she will have to follow everything that has been stated in the document that he/she has signed.
 Also, the main point of having the exiting employee oblige to the general agreements is so that the intellectual property of the company is fully protected.

-Exit agreements are usually signed during an simple exit interview right before the employee leaves the company for good.
-It’s also very common to include the exit checklist as part of the agreement.
+Exit agreements are usually signed during a simple exit interview right before the employee leaves the company for good.
+It’s also common to incorporate the exit checklist as part of the agreement.
 The general checklist is simply a series of steps followed by the employer and the employee such as canceling passwords, the return of any company property that’s in the possession of the existing employee and any other particulars.

 Now that you’ve learned how to create an exit agreement, the next thing that you’re going to have to focus on is figuring out why the employee is leaving in the first place.
-It’s best that you understand this as not only will you get the employee to sign the exit agreement as you conduct the interview, but you will also be able to understand if the employee is leaving because of the problems in your company, or if he/she is leaving for personal reasons.
+You should understand this as not only will you get the employee to sign the exit agreement as you conduct the interview, but you will also be able to understand if the employee is leaving because of the problems in your company, or if he/she is leaving for personal reasons.
 So, here are the steps to help you conduct a proper exit interview:

-So, if you want to make sure that your company is protected, you have to make sure that you are able to understand and learn all that you need to know about exit agreements and exit interviews.
+So, if you want to make sure that your company is protected, you have to make sure that you can understand and learn all that you need to know about exit agreements and exit interviews.
 You may also like the sample agreement templates.